FlamingoBlue/Automating-ELK-Project/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting high traffic connections to the network.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the metrics and system logs.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the system logs and data.

 The configuration details of each machine may be found below.